-Following up from yesterday’s post on LIBOR Market Models in Numerix, I thought it would be valuable to show how the incorporation of shifts and stochastic volatility enables more accurate pricing for instruments with high market skew.
+Following up our post on LIBOR Market Models in Numerix, I thought it would be valuable to show how the incorporation of shifts and stochastic volatility enables more accurate pricing for instruments with high market skew.

 Findings: